The Clear

 was obsessed.

-stooping so low.
-They told me that any one of the six couples
+a fair fight.
+They had told me that any one of the seven couples

 could win that contest... there was no other real competition in the club!